$0.13 Earnings Per Share Expected for MiX Telematics Limited (NYSE:MIXT) This Quarter

-Equities analysts forecast that MiX Telematics Limited (NYSE:MIXT) will announce earnings per share of $0.13 for the current fiscal quarter, according to Zacks.
-Two analysts have provided estimates for MiX Telematics’ earnings.
-The highest EPS estimate is $0.14 and the lowest is $0.11.
-MiX Telematics posted earnings per share of $0.14 in the same quarter last year, which suggests a negative year-over-year growth rate of 7.1%.
-The company is expected to announce its next earnings results before the market opens on Thursday, October 28th.
+Analysts forecast that MiX Telematics Limited (NYSE:MIXT) will announce $0.13 earnings per share (EPS) for the current quarter, Zacks Investment Research reports.
+Two analysts have made estimates for MiX Telematics’ earnings, with estimates ranging from $0.11 to $0.14.
+MiX Telematics reported earnings of $0.14 per share during the same quarter last year, which suggests a negative year-over-year growth rate of 7.1%.
+The firm is scheduled to announce its next earnings results before the market opens on Thursday, October 28th.

-On average, analysts expect that MiX Telematics will report full-year earnings of $0.51 per share for the current financial year.
-For the next year, analysts expect that the business will report earnings of $0.62 per share, with EPS estimates ranging from $0.55 to $0.69.
-Zacks’ EPS calculations are a mean average based on a survey of sell-side research analysts that that provide coverage for MiX Telematics.
+On average, analysts expect that MiX Telematics will report full year earnings of $0.51 per share for the current year.
+For the next fiscal year, analysts anticipate that the company will report earnings of $0.62 per share, with EPS estimates ranging from $0.55 to $0.69.
+Zacks Investment Research’s earnings per share calculations are a mean average based on a survey of research firms that cover MiX Telematics.

-MiX Telematics (NYSE:MIXT) last announced its quarterly earnings results on Thursday, July 29th.
-The technology company reported $0.13 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.11 by $0.02.
+MiX Telematics (NYSE:MIXT) last issued its quarterly earnings data on Thursday, July 29th.
+The technology company reported $0.13 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.11 by $0.02.
+The business had revenue of $34.90 million during the quarter, compared to analysts’ expectations of $33.07 million.
 MiX Telematics had a return on equity of 11.10% and a net margin of 10.88%.
-The business had revenue of $34.90 million for the quarter, compared to the consensus estimate of $33.07 million.

-A number of hedge funds have recently made changes to their positions in the stock.
-Northern Trust Corp lifted its position in MiX Telematics by 7.7% during the 1st quarter.
-Northern Trust Corp now owns 15,396 shares of the technology company’s stock worth $213,000 after acquiring an additional 1,107 shares during the period.
-Royal Bank of Canada lifted its position in MiX Telematics by 27.7% during the 1st quarter.
-Royal Bank of Canada now owns 11,845 shares of the technology company’s stock worth $163,000 after acquiring an additional 2,566 shares during the period.
-Morgan Stanley lifted its position in MiX Telematics by 3,529.9% during the 1st quarter.
-Morgan Stanley now owns 14,592 shares of the technology company’s stock worth $201,000 after acquiring an additional 14,190 shares during the period.
-Disciplined Growth Investors Inc. MN lifted its position in MiX Telematics by 14.3% during the 1st quarter.
-Disciplined Growth Investors Inc. MN now owns 2,193,135 shares of the technology company’s stock worth $30,221,000 after acquiring an additional 273,786 shares during the period.
-Finally, Millennium Management LLC lifted its position in MiX Telematics by 149.6% during the 1st quarter.
-Millennium Management LLC now owns 31,378 shares of the technology company’s stock worth $432,000 after acquiring an additional 18,808 shares during the period.
-Hedge funds and other institutional investors own 36.93% of the company’s stock.

-The firm also recently announced a quarterly dividend, which was paid on Thursday, September 2nd.
-Investors of record on Friday, August 20th were paid a dividend of $0.0687 per share.
+The company also recently disclosed a quarterly dividend, which was paid on Thursday, September 2nd.
+Shareholders of record on Friday, August 20th were paid a dividend of $0.0687 per share.
 The ex-dividend date of this dividend was Thursday, August 19th.
 This represents a $0.27 annualized dividend and a yield of 2.15%.
-MiX Telematics’s dividend payout ratio (DPR) is 37.74%.
+MiX Telematics’s dividend payout ratio (DPR) is currently 37.74%.

+A number of large investors have recently bought and sold shares of MIXT.
+Kopion Asset Management LLC grew its position in shares of MiX Telematics by 4.8% in the third quarter.
+Kopion Asset Management LLC now owns 555,067 shares of the technology company’s stock valued at $6,833,000 after purchasing an additional 25,233 shares in the last quarter.
+Parametric Portfolio Associates LLC grew its position in shares of MiX Telematics by 6.6% in the second quarter.
+Parametric Portfolio Associates LLC now owns 19,057 shares of the technology company’s stock valued at $316,000 after purchasing an additional 1,172 shares in the last quarter.
+Penn Mutual Asset Management LLC grew its position in shares of MiX Telematics by 46.8% in the second quarter.
+Penn Mutual Asset Management LLC now owns 14,245 shares of the technology company’s stock valued at $236,000 after purchasing an additional 4,540 shares in the last quarter.
+Marshall Wace LLP purchased a new stake in shares of MiX Telematics in the second quarter valued at approximately $629,000.
+Finally, Millennium Management LLC grew its position in shares of MiX Telematics by 102.5% in the second quarter.
+Millennium Management LLC now owns 63,549 shares of the technology company’s stock valued at $1,054,000 after purchasing an additional 32,171 shares in the last quarter.
+Institutional investors own 36.93% of the company’s stock.

 MiX Telematics Ltd. engages in the provision of fleet and mobile asset management solutions.
 It focuses on the following industries: fast moving consumer goods, utilities, security, construction, transport and distribution, emergency services, government, rental and leasing, mining, oil and gas, and public transport.